 U.S. government statistics help illustrate the seriousness of the problem.

-- According to the National Safety Council, every year 2 million American workers report having been victims of workplace violence.
+- According to the National Safety Council, every year, millions of American workers report having been victims of workplace violence.

 The Department of Homeland Security has issued guidance on how employees should react in an active shooter situation.
 Wallet-sized cards are downloadable from The Department of Homeland Security.